gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ### 7. TU can remain disciplined under revision
 Under changed evidence, TU did not narrate or speculate.
 It remained mapper-first by:
 -	adding motion-tokens
 -	extending trains
 -	strengthening source hypotheses
 -	updating coherence
 -	weakening or strengthening relations according to unfolding support
 -	preserving explicit contradiction when the unfolding no longer supported a single unified continuation
 -	resolving contradiction structurally when later evidence favored one branch
 -	registering fresh weak recoupling after restart without over-promoting it into stable joint choreography
+-	cleanly de-promoting a weak reopening attempt when stronger mismatch removed support
+-	registering genuinely fresh renewed relation after that soft failure without collapsing into either cynicism or false restoration

 This is a good sign that TU can remain structurally disciplined even when the field changes.

 ---

 ### 8. TU+ begins to look functionally non-trivial
-By Cycles 3–14, TU+ did more than decorate output.
+By Cycles 3–15, TU+ did more than decorate output.

 It:
 -	revised choreography readings